m-roz/Dominion/README.md

 # Dominion
 Dominion prototype using pygame.
-Currently plays a game with 2 players sharing the same screen with both hands always visible.
+Currently plays a game with 2-4 players sharing the same screen with each player's hand always visible.
-Each player shares the same '+$' and 'Done' buttons.
-Click the 'Done' button to end the action phase and start the buy phase or end the buy phase and turn for the current player.

 Uses the starting "first game" kingdom cards from dominion rulebook.
-All card images drawn on screen but currently only village, woodcutter, smithy, and market work.
+All card images taken from isotropic dominion.

+To play, run Dominion.py
+Click the 'Done' button to end the current phase.
-All information regarding the active player and supply piles is printed to the console after every click.
+Action, buy, and victory information printed to the console.

-Should be able to finish a game with just the 4 working action cards.

-To play, launch Dominion.py

 Changelog:
 Commit 1